Skip to content

 When to Book (And Why Earlier Is Always Right)

-Japan received nearly 37 million international visitors in 2024 — a new record — and the majority of them concentrate in five prefectures, Kyoto among them.
+Japan welcomed a record 42.7 million international visitors in 2025 — and the majority of them concentrate in five prefectures, Kyoto among them.
 Autumn foliage is the single most requested window.
-If you're planning an October or November trip from Europe, book flights 6–9 months in advance.
-Accommodation in Kyoto for late November should be secured even earlier.
+Book flights 6–9 months in advance if you're coming long-haul, and accommodation in Kyoto for late November even earlier than that.

 The payoff is worth every bit of planning.
 Japan in autumn is the kind of experience that recalibrates your sense of what beauty can look like when nature and culture have been in conversation for 1,400 years.